 The house was the last one in the village.
 It was in a pretty village of just over 500 people and had local amenities which in France is a tabac, a bar, boulangerie, boucherie, pharmacy and doctors.
 More recently, it has a petrol station and a convenience store.
 For rural France this is a buzzing town.

 The neighbour who owned the property was a lovely man and wanted it to go to a builder who wouldn’t just leave it there.
 Yes, sorry about that.
 We didn’t intentially leave it there for 13 years but life just got in the way.
 We moved to another house in the UK, of course another renovation.
-How else could you move up the property ladder at that time or even now?
 We had another child, got married and had another.
+I was offered my old job back in the city after I had our second, for the same money part time! but my husband felt this would be too much disruption to our family life.
 We led busy lives, my husband work was full on and whilst we did talk about ‘The French House’ it was very much left on the back burner.